sameer512100/OralVis-Task/README.md

 # OralVis

 OralVis is a full-stack web application for oral health report annotation and management.
 It consists of a React frontend and a Node.js/Express backend, supporting user authentication, image annotation, report generation, and role-based access.
+Images and reports are stored securely in AWS S3.

 ---